CAPTools/CAPCollector/README.md

 CAPCollector
 ============

-Server to authenticate, sign, aggregate and forward CAP 1.2 alerts
+Server to authenticate, sign, aggregate and forward CAP 1.2 alerts.